 Naturally, investors should be satisfied that this compensation is commensurate with the sponsors’ experience and with the returns they’ve produced for investors in the past.
-Sponsors don’t just get to write themselves a blank check.
+Sponsors don’t just get to write a blank check for themselves.

 Typically, sponsors take a 20%–30% interest in the deal.

 Here are the typical stages for a syndication.
 As I said above, most of the work is done by the sponsors (it’s called passive investment for a reason!):

 1. The sponsors find a property, get it under contract, and then reach out to investors.

 2. The sponsors inform investors about the offering and send out legal documents for review.
 Often, they conduct an online presentation to discuss the offering.

 3. The investors complete the paperwork and then fund the investment.
 (Sponsors often invest in their own deals, and this is a prerequisite for any deal that I invest in.)